 IPython project and is an active contributor to a number of other open source projects focused on scientific computing in Python.

-Dr. Gray obtained degrees in Applied Mathematics and Computer Science from Berkeley and a PhD in Computer Science from Carnegie Mellon, and is a tenured professor at Georgia Tech.
-His lab works to scale up all of the major practical methods of machine learning (ML) to massive datasets.
-He began working on this problem at NASA in 1993 (long before the current fashionable talk of “big data”).
-His large-scale algorithms helped enable the Science journal’s Top Breakthrough of 2003, and have won a number of research awards.
-He is a member of the National Academy of Sciences (NAS) Committee on the Analysis of Massive Data, is a NAS Kavli Scholar, and frequently gives invited tutorial lectures on massive-scale ML at top research...
-Read More.
+Alexander Gray is an associate professor at Georgia Tech and the CTO of Skytree, Inc. His research focuses on scaling up all of the major practical methods of machine learning (ML) to massive datasets.
+Alex began working on this problem at NASA in 1993 (long before the current fashionable talk of big data).
+His large-scale algorithms helped enable the top scientific breakthrough of 2003 and have won a number of research awards.

 Garrett Grolemund is the editor-in-chief of shiny.rstudio.com, the development center for the Shiny R package, and is the author of Hands-On Programming with R as well as Data Science with R, a forthcoming book by O’Reilly Media.
 Garrett works as a data scientist and chief instructor for RStudio, Inc.